willymcallister/willymcallister.github.io/_articles/circuit-terminology.md

 ## Circuit terms

 #### Circuit
 comes from the word *circle*.
 A circuit is a collection of real components, power sources, and signal sources, all connected so current can flow in a complete circle.
+You can also call a circuit a *network*.

 #### Closed circuit
 A circuit is *closed* if the circle is complete, if all currents have a path back to where they came from.